harcourt-rebecca/eep153-proj4/README.md

 This Github repository contains the following Jupyter Notebooks:

--   Tanzanian Demands
+- Pt 1- Tanzanian Demands

--   Nutrition Systems
+- Pt 2- Nutrition Systems

--   Costs 1
+- Pt 3- example costs

--   Costs 2
+- Pt 4- example costs 2

 The following CSV files are also contained within the repository and are necessary for full functionality: